brettkromkamp/awesome-knowledge-management/README.md

 - [Taskade](https://www.taskade.com/) - A task driven real-time collaborative outliner for organizing projects, notes, with integrated video chat.
 - [VimWiki](https://vimwiki.github.io/) - A flexible personal wiki in Vim, including diary features.
 - [DEVONThink](https://www.devontechnologies.com) - A document-management application for macOS and iOS with end-to-end encrypted sync, wikilinks, Markdown syntax, rich text and HTML, AI-assisted quick filing and scripting.
-- [Archivy](https://github.com/Uzay-G/archivy) - A self-hosted knowledge base with powerful search to build your own digital brain
+- [Archivy](https://github.com/Uzay-G/archivy) - A self-hosted knowledge repository that allows you to safely preserve useful content that contributes to your knowledge bank.
-- [ArchiveBox](https://github.com/pirate/ArchiveBox) - open source self-hosted web archive

 ## Libraries